Journalist, five others killed in Mexico state of Veracruz

-MEXICO CITY, Aug 13 (Reuters) - A journalist was among six people killed by armed men in a bar in the Mexican state of Veracruz, the state attorney general’s office said on Thursday, days after the murder of another journalist based in the state sparked widespread outrage.
+MEXICO CITY (Reuters) - A journalist was among six people killed by armed men in a bar in the Mexican state of Veracruz, the state attorney general’s office said on Thursday, days after the murder of another journalist based in the state sparked widespread outrage.

 Five gunmen stormed the bar early on Thursday morning in the eastern city of Orizaba, the attorney general’s office said.
 It said it had identified among the dead the bodies of journalist Juan Heriberto Santos and Jose Marquez, a suspected drug boss.